 DECLARATION TO PROTECT : WINE PLACE & ORIGIN

-For that reason, the Paso Robles Wine Country Alliance signed the Joint Declaration to Protect Wine Place Names & Origin, joining 19 world renowned wine regions, including: Champagne, Jerez-Xérès-Sherry, Napa Valley, Oregon, Porto, Washington State, Walla Walla Valley, Willamette Valley, Chianti Classico, Paso Robles, Sonoma County, Tokaj, Victoria, Western Australia, Long Island, Rioja, Bourgogne/Chablis, Santa Barbara and Bordeaux.
+In Paso Robles, the Paso Robles Wine Country Alliance joined the Declaration to Protect Wine Place and Origin.
+What started as a group of eight regions has now expanded to 20 signatories.
+Paso Robles is proud to join with Champagne, Jerez-Xérès-Sherry, Napa Valley, Oregon, Porto, Washington State, Walla Walla Valley, Willamette Valley, Chianti Classico, Sonoma County, Tokaj, Victoria, Western Australia, Long Island, Rioja, Bourgogne/Chablis, Santa Barbara County, Bordeaux and Barossa.

 While we may be competitors in the global marketplace, we all agree that each region is unique and, as such, produces wines impossible to duplicate anywhere else.
 It’s really quite simple: location matters.
 We urge you to join us in looking carefully at all wine labels and ensuring that you know where your wines come from.